julwrites/julwrites.github.io/src/content/blog/2024_12_03_Leadership Thinking Time.md

 ---
-title: Leadership Thinking Time
+title: "Leadership Thinking Time"
-date: 2024-12-03T01:33:05.000Z
+date: "Dec 3 2024"
-draft: true
-description: As the end of the year draws near, so does the deadline for year end reports.
+description: "As the end of the year draws near, so does the deadline for year end reports."
 ---

 As the end of the year draws near, so does the deadline for year end reports.
 This means a lot of the usual; reviewing the year gone by, and planning for the next year.